Hyperuniform random measures, transport and rigidity: Three emblematic examples

 We say a random complex variable $ G$ is a {\it Standard Complex Gaussian} (SCG), denoted $ G\sim \N_{ \mathbb C }(0,1),$ if it has density

-Equivalently, $ G = X + iY$, where $ X,Y$ are i.i.d. with law $ \N(0,1/2)$.
-The simplicity of this definition, without square root or factor $ 2$, and the easy computation of the normalisation constant with Gauss's integral, sometimes identifies it as more natural than real Gaussian variables.
+Equivalently, $ G = X + iY$, where $ X,Y$ are i.i.d. with variance $ 1/2$ Gaussian law, denoted by $ \N(0,1/2)$.
+Note the simplicity of this definition, without square root or factor $ 2$, and the easy computation of the normalisation constant with Gauss's integral.